numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 .. figure:: _static/nep-0040_dtype-hierarchy.png

-   **Figure:** Hierarchy of type objects reproduced from the reference documentation.
+   **Figure:** Hierarchy of NumPy scalar types reproduced from the reference documentation.
 Some aliases such as ``np.intp`` are excluded.
 Datetime and timedelta are not shown.